clarus/coq-blog/posts/2021-02-09 Beginning of verification for the parsing of smart-contracts.md

 * erase the type parameters;
 * use OCaml attributes to force the generation of dynamic casts in Coq when needed (these dynamic casts are axioms).

-Fortunately, for our experiment we did not need to use dynamic casts and the code generated without the type parameters was compiling just fine.
+Fortunately, for our experiment we did not need to use dynamic casts and the code generated without the type parameters for the GADTs was compiling just fine!

 ## The proofs
-We verified the following property:
+We wanted to verify the following property:

      forall term, parse (unparse term) = term

 for the terms of type `comparable_ty` and `ty`.
-For the type `ty`, this property is expressed as:
+For the type `ty`, we express this property as:

     Lemma parse_unparse_ty
       ctxt